ayumi-oxd/strapi-gatsby-blog/README.md

 3. Go to `Content-Type Builder` and click `Create new collection type` to create `Article` collection

-4. Add 2 `Text` fields for title and content, then add `Media` field for image
+4. Add two `Text` fields for title and content, then add `Media` field for image

 5. Click `Save`